Opinion | Biden’s agenda is in trouble. It’s absolutely clear who is to blame.

 By no means have progressives been blameless.
 They’re often too quick to accuse moderates of being squishy sellouts.
 And it’s still unclear whether progressives will accept reductions in the reconciliation bill needed to keep centrists on board.
 But on balance, progressives have been the true realists here.

-As Jamelle Bouie writes, centrists enjoy the image of being “grown ups," because they tend to come from swing districts and supposedly have a “sense of the possible.”
+As Jamelle Bouie writes, centrists enjoy the image of being “grown-ups," because they tend to come from swing districts and supposedly have a “sense of the possible.”
 But as Bouie notes, progressives have already reduced their reconciliation demands.
 And they have a more realistic assessment of the politics.
 What’s at stake is the success of the Biden agenda: The party will rise and fall with that together.

 The progressive position is realistic on substance, too.
 As David Dayen notes, the centrist tendency to start with the generalized aim of lower spending levels for their own sake creates “artificial” constraints on our investments in our country and people, regardless of the value of their returns.

-What’s more, it would be disastrous if the U.S. goes into this fall’s global climate conference without passing a very robust climate agenda via reconciliation, potentially hamstringing U.S. global leadership and our long term ability to do what scientists say is needed to curb global warming.
+What’s more, it will be disastrous if the United States goes into this fall’s global climate conference without passing a very robust climate agenda via reconciliation, potentially hamstringing U.S. global leadership and our long-term ability to do what scientists say is needed to curb global warming.
 Aren’t those who want to avoid that scenario the true realists?

 Here’s more realism: If progressives do vote against the infrastructure bill, the world won’t end.
 It’s not that uncommon for bills to fail the first time, then pass later.

-Indeed, Rep. John Yarmuth (D-Ky.), the House budget committee chair, says Democratic leaders might pull the infrastructure bill if progressives appear close to ensuring its initial failure, until the Senate is close to finishing the reconciliation bill.
+Indeed, Rep. John Yarmuth (D-Ky.), the House Budget Committee chair, says Democratic leaders might pull the infrastructure bill if progressives appear close to ensuring its initial failure, until the Senate is close to finishing the reconciliation bill.

 And that would be okay.
 It would be a step toward the eventual goal of getting Biden’s whole agenda right.
 In this scenario, both sides would get their way.

-This time progressives are the ones focused on a hard-headed inside-game assessment of how to make Washington “work,” one built around the sort of ideal of “compromise” that centrists constantly claim to represent.
+This time, progressives are the ones focused on a hardheaded inside-game assessment of how to make Washington “work,” one built around the sort of ideal of “compromise” that centrists constantly claim to represent.